Stand Up to ED

 Options for All

-There are several treatment options available for men with E.D.
-Dr. Karpman will discuss any and all available treatment options.
-A treatment plan will be tailored to every individual’s needs.
+Erectile Dysfunction Treatments are available for men with ED, and Dr. Karpman will discuss any and all available treatment options with you.
+An Erectile Dysfunction treatment plan will be tailored to every individual’s needs.
 The optimal goal is to provide the least invasive yet most effective treatment that reliably delivers a firm and solid erection that is adequate to have penetrative intercourse of adequate duration to satisfy both you and your partner.
-The treatment options include:
+With Erectile Disfunction Treatment Mountain View patients can expect options to include:

 There is a list of over-the-counter medications that have been shown to be successful to some extent in treating erectile dysfunction.
 It is important to note that any nutraceutical (herbal, over-the-counter) treatment is not evaluated or approved by the FDA and, therefore, not subject to the scrutiny that prescription medications must undergo in terms of substantiating claims made by the manufacturers or in quantifying the purity of these products.
 Use of these alternative medications is at your own risk.